 Communication is a big part of candidate management.
 It is intertwined with every step.
 You can’t build a relationship without communication.
 How you talk and communicate with candidates will quickly define how they feel about their overall experience.
 No one wants to feel ignored.
 There is already so much uncertainty when applying for a new position that leaving candidates in the lurch only creates more fear and frustration.
 Candidates are already thinking “Will I be hired?”
 “Will this position be a better fit for me?” and “Will I be happier with this company?”
 Having to worry about why they’re not getting information will only sour them on the entire experience.

 Keep communication consistent throughout the hiring process.

 - Automate email and/or text communications (Thank you for applying, we’re reviewing your application, a recruiter will connect with you soon, etc.)

 - Schedule multiple meetings or events to get to know high-quality candidates (Arrange informal meetings with potential team members)

 - Get feedback from candidates (Do you have any questions or concerns?
 Do you have any ideas for this position?)

 Arcoro offers automated hiring solutions so you can focus on improving the overall candidate experience.
-Linking your employer brand with cutting edge HR software can give you the competitive edge you need.
+Linking your employer brand with cutting-edge HR software can give you the competitive edge you need.
 You don’t want to fail to attract top candidates because your technology is outdated.
-Using superior software during applicant tracking, onboarding and recruiting can not only make the process easier for you ane your applicants, it can also make the difference between struggling with a lack of talent and finding the new hires your team needs to reach business goals and increase return on investment.
+Using superior software during applicant tracking, onboarding and recruiting can not only make the process easier for you and your applicants, but it can also make the difference between struggling with a lack of talent and finding the new hires your team needs to reach business goals and increase return on investment.